nihilitycom/100-days-of-code/log.md

 ### Day 4: May 30, 2024

-**Today’s Progress**: Learned git rebase -i and completed 4-step of learned HTML by building a catphotoapp on fcc.
+**Today’s Progress**: Learned git rebase -i and completed 4 steps of learning HTML by building a catphotoapp on fcc.

-**Thoughts**: Today I had some fear of what I'm going to learn in the future but I asked my homie studying Python for some advice and ChatGPT, my worry disappeared at once.
+**Thoughts**: Today I had some fear of what I'm going to learn in the future but I asked my homie studying Python for some advice and ChatGPT, maybe just take it slow.

 **Link(s) to work**:
 1.[Learn Git Branching](https://learngitbranching.js.org/)